Yasin Malik kept in separate cell under heavy security: Tihar jail officials

 Even before being awarded life imprisonment, Malik was kept in the separate cell where he stayed alone in jail number seven, they said.

-A Delhi court on Wednesday awarded life imprisonment to Malik in a terror funding case, saying the crimes committed by him struck at the “heart of the idea of India” and were intended to forcefully secede Jammu & Kashmir from Union of India.
+A Delhi court on Wednesday awarded life imprisonment to Malik in a militancy funding case, saying the crimes committed by him struck at the “heart of the idea of India” and were intended to forcefully secede Jammu & Kashmir from the Union of India.

-Special Judge Praveen Singh awarded varying jail terms to Malik for offences under the stringent anti-terror law–Unlawful Activities Prevention Act (UAPA) and the IPC, rejecting the NIA’s plea for capital punishment.
+Special Judge Praveen Singh awarded varying jail terms to Malik for offences under the stringent Unlawful Activities Prevention Act (UAPA) and the IPC, rejecting the NIA’s plea for capital punishment.

 According to the Supreme Court, life imprisonment means incarceration till the last breath, unless the sentence is commuted by the authorities.